 Seasonal Guides for Your Geo® Zoysia Maintenance

 Do not overwater the grass.
-Geo Zoysia only needs about 1 inch of water weekly.
+Geo Zoysia only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
-Take rainfall into consideration.

 During the fall, mowing will occur less often—keeping your Geo slightly higher than the regular 0.5–1.5 inch height will encourage deeper root growth which helps it survive in colder temperatures and during winter dormancy.

 Water less as temperatures drop—too much water will lead to disease.
 Water to prevent drought stress while grass is actively growing and after the beginning stages of dormancy to prevent dehydration.

 A Word of Caution for Newly Sodded Lawns